Table of contents

 You would think that more insurers would sell it because of the benefits it offers.
 However, underwriting for disability insurance is more complicated than for life insurance.
 Also, some insurers don’t want to provide the guarantees of an own occupation policy.

 Therefore, if you want the best long-term disability coverage, you’ll have to buy it from one of these companies.
-These are 3 of the largest insurance companies in Canada.
+These are two of the largest insurance companies in Canada.
 Each pay millions in disability claims every year.

 How much does own occupation disability insurance cost?